Liberty Hall is a building that divides opinion, more than most.

 But it survived, and indeed thrived.
 In recent times, it’s acted as the headquarters for SIPTU, and it also houses the Liberty Hall Theatre and Conference Centre, where I had the pleasure of seeing journalist Jon Ronson in conversation about one of his books, ‘The Psychopath Test’.
 I knew him from his days writing for ‘The Guardian’.
 I can still remember the tears of laughter rolling down my face when I first came across his ‘bungled condolences’ article.
 He has a gift for seeing the humour in the habitual, the banal.

-Last year marked the centenary of the 1913 Dublin Lockout, echoes of which are seen in Yeats’ reflective ‘September 1913′.
-As part of the commemorations, Liberty Hall received a temporary face lift, the covers were removed earlier this year.
+2013 marked the centenary of the 1913 Dublin Lockout, echoes of which are seen in Yeats’ reflective ‘September 1913’.
+As part of the commemorations, Liberty Hall received a temporary facelift, the covers were removed last year.
 Sadly, this modernist masterpiece is under threat, SIPTU have already tried (and failed) to have it demolished, however it’s future remains uncertain.
 Still not convinced?
 Perhaps Paddy Cahill’s illuminating documentary will change that.
 A fitting tribute to one of Dublin’s most ambitious buildings.

 Liberty Hall | Art & culture, Theaters | Free